How Do I Prevent My Puppy From Resource Guarding?

 Avoid triggering situations

-While prevention is crucial, it is also important to be prepared to manage resource guarding behaviors if they arise.
+While is crucial, it is also important to be prepared to manage resource guarding behaviors if they arise.
 Avoid triggering situations by respecting your puppy's boundaries and giving them space when they are consuming food or chewing on a valuable item.
 Interrupting or taking away resources abruptly can escalate guarding behavior.

 Use positive reinforcement and reward-based training